telerik/maui-docs/controls/datagrid/row-details/row-details-overview.md

 - Using `SelectionChanged` event.

-The DataGrid exposes the current properties:
+The DataGrid exposes the current properties for row details functionality:

 * `AreNowDetailsFrozen` (type `bool`)&mdash;The property indicates whether the row details keep position during horizontal scroll.